Many people will have jumped straight here to see what we think of the phone, so we'll get the salient points out of the way first.

 Where the S4 lets you scroll with your head, the One lets you take photos in low light.
 The latter feature is slightly offset by the S4's auto Night Mode, but you get the picture.

-Although we will admit, it's not as good overall as the HTC One, especially when you factor in the design.
+Although we will admit, it's not as good overall as the HTC One, especially when you factor in the design, and is starting to show its age.

 But there's no doubt Samsung will have to make a big step forward to keep users interested with the Galaxy S5, but for now we love the S4 and would be proud to have it in our pocket.